Water for Fitri

 Sumy has a five year old daughter named Fitri.
 The thought of raising Fitri without safe drinking water was unfathomable to Sumy.
 In the interest of Fitri’s health and her future, the couple was pleased their furniture business could help them afford to take out a small loan to construct a water tap on their property.

-Now, through Water.org, Sumy’s family has safe running water.
+Now, a solution called WaterCredit, Sumy’s family has safe, running water.
 Sumy explained how pleased she is to have a tap, "I am so happy to have water at home for Fitri.
 She won't have to go through what I went through as a little girl.
 Fitri is in kindergarten and she is learning so much.
 I did not attend school at her age.
 I want her to attend college, maybe become a doctor.
 I am happy we can help her do this, I hope Fitri will have a very successful life.”

 The success of this story was made possible by a generous grant from the Caterpillar Foundation.